As Washington mourns McCain, Trump tends to grievances on Twitter

 The 11 judges, all appointed by the Supreme Court’s chief justice, take rotating turns as the “duty judge” for several weeks at a time, and review written applications from the Justice Department and rarely hold hearings to consider them.
 The court’s proceedings are classified and ex-parte, so no lawyers or witnesses for the suspects are aware of the application for a warrant.

-At Washington National Cathedral, Trump went unmentioned by his two predecessors, whom McCain has specifically asked to speak at his service.
+At Washington National Cathedral, Trump went unmentioned by his two predecessors, whom McCain had specifically asked to speak at his service.
 But many of their remarks appeared aimed at presenting a contrasting worldview to the one centered on conspiracies, falsehoods and animus offered by Trump.

 “Even when we disagree, especially when we disagree, John believed in honest argument, in hearing other views,” Obama told the mourners, including McCain’s wife, Cindy, and daughter, Meghan.
 “He understood, too, that if we get in the habit of bending the truth . . . our democracy would not work.”